Skip to Main Content

 8 Outline the structure of your assignment

 Your chapters may have names or numbers but generally you will start with a heading of Introduction, and at the end you'll have a header for conclusions, references (and possibly more).
-In between, you could just use e.g., Chapter One, or you could use the particular theme you want to talk about as a chapter title.
+In between, you could just use e.g., Chapter One, or you could use the particular theme you want to talk about as a chapter or section title.

 Sign up for one of our workshops